infrasonar/python-libprobe/README.md

 __version__ = "0.1.0"

+class MyFirstCheck(Check):

+    key = 'myFirstCheck'
+    unchanged_eol = 0  # Can be for example 14400, to prevent sending the same
+                       # check result for the next 4 hours

+    @staticmethod
-async def my_first_check(asset: Asset, asset_config: dict, check_config: dict):
+    async def run(asset: Asset, local_config: dict, config: dict) -> dict:
         """My first check.
         Arguments:
+        asset:
-      asset:        Asset contains an id, name and check which should be used for logging;
+            Asset contains an id, name and check which should be used for logging;
+        local_config:
-      asset_config: local configuration for this asset, for example credentials;
+            local configuration for this asset, for example credentials;
+        config:
-      check_config: configuration for this check; contains for example the interval at which the check is running and an address of the asset to probe;
+            asset configuration for this check; contains for example the interval at which the check is running and an address of the asset to probe;
         """
         if "ignore_this_check_iteration":
             # nothing will be send to InfraSonar for this check iteration;
             raise IgnoreResultException()

         if "no_longer_try_this_check":
-        # nothing will be send to InfraSonar for this check iteration and the
+            # nothing will be send to InfraSonar for this check iteration and
-        # check will not start again until the probe restarts or configuration
+            # the check will not start again until the probe restarts or
-        # has been changed;
+            # configuration has been changed;
             raise IgnoreCheckException()

         if "something_has_happened":
-        # send a check error to InfraSonar because something has happened which
+            # send a check error to InfraSonar because something has happened
-        # prevents us from building a check result; The default severity for a
+            # which prevents us from building a check result; The default
-        # CheckException is MEDIUM but this can be overwritten;
+            # severity for a CheckException is MEDIUM but this can be
+            # overwritten;
             raise CheckException("something went wrong", severity=Severity.LOW)

         if "something_unexpected_has_happened":
-        # other exceptions will be converted to CheckException, MEDIUM severity
+            # exceptions will be converted to CheckException, MEDIUM severity
             raise Exception("something went wrong")

         # A check result may have multiple types, items, and/or metrics
         result = {"myType": [{"name": "my item"}]}

         if "result_is_incomplete":
-        # optionally, IncompleteResultException can be given another severity;
+            # optionally, IncompleteResultException with severity;
             # the default severity is LOW.
             raise IncompleteResultException('missing type x', result)

         if "not_count_as_check_result":
-        # optionally, NoCountException can be raised in which case the check
+            # optionally, NoCountException can be raised in which case the
-        # result is not counted by InfraSonar; Thus, the last seen services
+            # check result is not counted by InfraSonar; Thus, the last seen
-        # will not "see" this check result.
+            # services will not "see" this check result.
-        # A severity can be given if we also want a check error; (similar to
+            # A severity can be given if we also want a check error;
-        # the IncompleteResultException exception)
+            # (similar to the IncompleteResultException exception)
             raise NoCountException('do not count this check result', result)

-    # Use the asset in logging; this will include asset info and the check key
+        # Use the asset in logging; includes asset info and the check key
         logging.info(f"log something; {asset}")

-    # In alpha versions and debug logging enabled, unknown exception will be
+        # In alpha versions and debug logging enabled, unknown exception will
-    # logged when debug logging is enabled.
-You may use logger.exception()
+        # be logged when debug logging is enabled.
-    # yourself if you want exception logging for debug logging only.
+        # You may use logger.exception() yourself if you want exception
+        # logging for debug logging only.
         try:
             42 / 0  # ZeroDivision error for example
         except Exception:
             logger.exception()  # log the exception only when DEBUG logging

         # Return the check result
         return result

 if __name__ == "__main__":
-    checks = {
+    checks = (
-        "myFirstCheck": my_first_check,
-    }
+        MyFirstCheck
+    )

     # Initialize the probe with a name, version and checks
     probe = Probe("myProbe", __version__, checks)